TaroAndMulan/voxel-based-L-system-react-three-fiber-/README.md

 In computer science, An L-system or Lindenmayer system are used as a formalism for generating complex structures through a set of rewriting rules.
 Initially introduced for modeling plant growth, L-systems have found applications in computer graphics, fractal generation, and procedural content generation.
 They provide a flexible and recursive approach to describing patterns, making them valuable in various computational and artistic domains.

 In this project, I created a voxel-based L-system simulator designed for teachers who want to introduce the concept of L-systems to students through 3D graphics.
-Students can input a list of rules and see the result in minecraft-liked world that can be navigate like in a video game.
+Students can input a list of rules and see the result in real-time and navigate in a 3D space like in a video game.

 (Frontend-React/Graphic-ReactThreeFiber)

 ## DEMO